 You can only qualify for flat-fee divorce in Massachusetts if you and your spouse agree on all the terms of the divorce.
 And by all the terms we mean all the terms.
 This includes issues such as:

 - Child support & alimony

 - All other details of your Separation Agreement

 Our business operates at a fraction of the cost expended by other law firms.
 We pass that substantial savings along to our clients.
 We built the firm to be profitable under these conditions — and, even though our fees are dramatically lower than our competition, it’s a net gain for everyone.

 Flat-Fee Divorce Starting At Just $1,975

 Pollack Law Group, P.C. has a reputation for aggressive litigation.
-However, we only pursue this option when it is best for our client.
+However, we only pursue this option when it is in the best interests of our client.
 If you and your spouse agree on most of the issues and you qualify for flat-fee divorce, we will pursue this option for you starting at $1,975 (compared to up to $10,000 or more for contested divorce cases).
-A flat-fee divorce can save you time and money, as well as helping spare your children from the emotional damage that drawn-out divorce litigation often causes.
+A flat-fee divorce can save you time and money, as well as keep you out of court and help spare your children from the emotional damage often caused by drawn-out divorce litigation.

 Interested in pursuing a flat-fee divorce in Massachusetts?
-Call the experienced divorce attorneys at Pollack Law Group, P.C. today or contact us online!
+Call the experienced divorce and family law attorneys at Pollack Law Group, P.C. at (800) 234-7670 today or contact us online!